 Keeping in line with the findings above, the approach taken by senior managers and leaders does appear to matter.

-It can potentially add to the risk of harm when departments heads are not supportive of staff and hospital culture.
+It can potentially add to the risk of harm when department heads do not support staff and hospital culture.

-FierceHealthcare wrote an article on: 5 Ways CEOs can Actually Change Hospital Culture.
+FierceHealthcare wrote an article on 5 Ways CEOs Can Change Hospital Culture.